-New Student Orientation (NSO) will be September 18–23, 2018, and is required for all incoming new students.
-You must be checked in at your residence by 5:00 p.m. on Tuesday, September 18, 2018, and participate in the duration of NSO.
+New Student Orientation (NSO) will be Thursday, September 20 through Sunday, September 23, 2018.
+NSO is required for all incoming new students.
 Students who do not attend NSO will not be able to enroll in courses – no exceptions will be granted to this policy.
-International students (non-US citizens, non-Permanent Residents) will arrive earlier on September 15 for the 3-day International Student Orientation which is required for international students in addition to NSO.
+International students (non-US citizens, non-Permanent Residents) will arrive earlier in September for the 3-day International Student Orientation which is required for international students in addition to NSO.

 Can I talk with an academic advisor about my prospective major or academic plan?